kuptan/terraform-k8s-argocd-bootstrap/README.md

 Check the [examples folder](https://github.com/kube-champ/terraform-k8s-argocd-bootstrap/tree/master/examples) for more examples

 **Note**: Once your cluster is successfully bootstrapped, you'll need to get the git SSH public key and add it as a deploy key in your git repo.
-The public key is exposed as an output from the module under the name `argocd_git_public_key`.
+The public key is exposed as an output from the module under the name `git_public_key`.

 ### Overrides Charts Values
 ```terraform